Principles of hydrodynamic particle manipulation in internal Stokes flow: HYDRODYNAMIC MODEL OF PARTICLE-WALL INTERACTION IN STOKES FLOW

 Different quantities can be targeted in modeling of particles in Stokes flow, particularly (i) the forces on a particle moving at a given speed, (ii) the forces on a particle held fixed in a certain location, or (iii) the motion of a force-free particle.
 The latter is our focus here, as it describes the trajectory of a density-matched particle not subject to external forces.
 Progress in describing all three cases has built on a body of literature based on early pioneering work \citep{brenner1961slow,goldman1967slow,goldman1967slow2}.

 Generally, studies of force-free particles result in predictions for the deviation of the particle velocity from the background fluid velocity it is embedded in, i.e., the non-passive part of the particle motion.
 This velocity correction can be decomposed into effects in the direction parallel to the boundary and in the perpendicular direction.
 A comprehensive analysis of the equation of motion of a force-free particle with wall-normal velocity corrections is given by \citet{rallabandi2017hydrodynamic}.
 Other work has described wall-parallel velocity corrections far from and near the wall \citep{ekiel2006accuracy, pasol2011motion}.

-Here, we make use of or recompute velocity corrections in both the wall-parallel and wall-perpendicular directions, constructing uniformly valid expressions for all distances from the wall in order to compute particle trajectories.
+Here, we derive an original formalism for the displacement of spherical particles in Stokes flows, expanding on existing work to arrive at an equation of motion applicable for all particle-wall distances.
+We will demonstrate several modes of systematic (net) particle displacement across streamlines due to wall interaction effects, a phenomenon not previously acknowledged widely.
+While particles can never cross streamlines in unidirectional Stokes flow \citep{bretherton1962motion}, streamline crossing should generally be expected in the presence of wall-normal flow components.
+A simple example is a particle very close to a wall transported in a channel flow undergoing contraction -- the particle cannot stay on its initial streamline without penetrating the wall.